 (f) 2:40 Finding Intermodal Linkages (30 minutes)

-The individual participants complete a worksheet in which they identify how, when, where , and how long they personally might interface with programs or offices in the other divisions, based upon where they work and what they do.
+The individual participants complete a worksheet.
+They identify how, when, where , and how long they personally might interface with programs or offices in the other divisions.
+Their responses reflect where they work and what they do.
 (10 minutes)

 Volunteers report out the nature and type of linkages that they have identified for themselves, for general discussion.
 (20 minutes)